-5.25 A number of the policy approaches proposed were identified as potentially relating to the scale or location of physical development or other activities or operations.
+Emerging policy approaches that relate to the scale or location of development operations.
 For all but one proposed policy approach where activities or operations could directly result from the policy approach, the effects of the policy approach were identified as being small scale in relation to the effects arising from existing development, operations or activities, and/or a sufficient distance from any Natura 2000 site such that impact would be avoided.
 In all cases the proposed policy approaches are consistent with the framework for growth set out in the Core Strategy.
 For these policy approaches, therefore, no potential to affect any European site has been identified, and - taking into account avoidance and mitigation measures secured by other proposed policy approaches - it can be concluded that these proposed policy approaches would not have a likely significant effect on any European site.